-Snowdrop bulbs can be planted in autumn, but according to many experts, the best way to establish snowdrops is to plant them ‘in the green’ – after flowering, with their foliage still intact.
+Dry snowdrop bulbs can be planted in autumn, but often with little success.
+It’s widely believed that the best way to establish snowdrops is to plant them ‘in the green’ – this means immediately after they have flowered, with their foliage still intact.
 Discover how to grow snowdrops.

 For more advice on planting snowdrops in the green, watch this video with Carol Klein, as she lifts and divides snowdrops.

 Find out more about the benefits of growing snowdrops ‘in the green’, below.